pinobatch/hello-world/Xubuntu_setup.md

 If all Windows applications that you run have 64-bit versions, installing `wine64-development` will save a few hundred megabytes of disk space by not installing the 32-bit (i386) system libraries.
+However, be careful because 32-bit Video for Windows codecs work only in 32-bit applications.

 Run `winecfg` to create a Wine prefix.
 This may take a couple minutes, much like the "Hi" screen the first time you log in to a